 In January 1927 an 'Adopted Children’s Register' was introduced recording all adoptions after that date.
 The adoptee was given a copy of his/her certificate of adoption which superseded the original birth certificate and was used for all legal purposes.
 The birth registration was retained in the Register Office where the birth was originally recorded and the entry was endorsed ‘adopted’.

-Indexes to the Adopted Children’s Register are available for consultation at the Family Records Centre, 1 Myddleton Place, London, EC1R IUX and information about applying for copies of adoption certificates may be found online at the Gov UK website, Adoption Records.
+Indexes to the Adopted Children’s Register are available for consultation at the Adoptions Section Room C202, General Register Office, Trafalgar Rd, Southport, PR8 2HH; and information about applying for copies of adoption certificates may be found online at the Gov UK website, Adoption Records.

 What records are available on adoptions in New Zealand?

-Child, Youth and Family, a service of the New Zealand Ministry of Social Development, provides comprehensive information on their website for adult adoptees wishing to trace their birth parents.
+Oranga Tamarik, a service of the New Zealand Ministry of Vulnerable Children, provides comprehensive information on their website for adult adoptees wishing to trace their birth parents.

 What State government agencies are responsible for adoption in Australia?